AnitaSelorm/rn-assignment2-ID-11117590/README.md

 11117590

-This application displays my name in bold with the font size 24
+This application displays Anita in bold with the font size 24